FEBS Workshop ‚Protein termini 2026: From mechanisms to biological impact‘

 The Palermo workshop will explore the fundamental roles of protein termini across kingdoms of life, with emphasis on how terminal modifications regulate protein fate, signaling, and disease.
 The four-day programme is structured around eight thematic sessions that follow the functional journey of protein termini—from synthesis and co-translational processing, through terminal modifications, stability and signaling, to applications in medicine and biotechnology.

-Highlights include two keynote lectures (Beckmann and Hartl), a dedicated session on terminal degrons introduced by Varshavsky (ISPT Lecture), and a closing session on therapeutic innovation.
+Highlights include two keynote lectures (Beckmann and Hartl), a dedicated session on terminal degrons (ISPT Lecture), and a closing session on therapeutic innovation.
 This progression fosters interdisciplinary dialogue across structural biology, cell biology, proteomics, synthetic biology, and translational research.